10 Best Hearing Aids of November 2024: Expert Reviewed

 The National Institute on Deafness and Other Communication Disorders (NIDCD) reports that 37.5 million American adults have some level of hearing loss.
 [9]National Institute on Deafness and Other Communication Disorders.
 Quick Statistics About Hearing.
 Found on the internet at https://www.nidcd.nih.gov/health/statistics/quick-statistics-hearing While hearing loss can occur at any time in life, the problem becomes more common with age.

 The NIDCD estimates almost one in four adults between the ages of 65 and 74 and half of people older than 75 have disabling hearing loss.
-Which is why it may come as a surprise that only one in three adults who could benefit from hearing aids has ever used them.National Institute on Deafness and Other Communication Disorders.
+So it may come as a surprise that only one in three adults who could benefit from hearing aids has ever used them.National Institute on Deafness and Other Communication Disorders.
 Quick Statistics About Hearing.
 Found on the internet at https://www.nidcd.nih.gov/health/statistics/quick-statistics-hearing

 People with hearing loss may not seek help for a variety of reasons, including: